trimble-oss/contribute/guidelines/index.md

 ## Contributor Guidelines

-Make sure you have first read and followed the instructions in the [README](../README.md).
+**Make sure you have first read and followed the instructions in the [README](../README.md).**

+***This includes making sure that you've sent your request to join the Trimble GitHub Enterprise and that you have successfully logged in to your GitHub account.
+Otherwise, creating a PAT will fail.***

 ### Contributor GitHub Access Configuration